ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 3.md

 ### Maximum likelihood

-Assume you have a sample of $N$N random observations.
+Assume you have a sample of $N$ random observations.
 The randonmess of this information means that it was originated from a probability function.
 It is possible that the probability function that produced your data is unknown.

 The maximum likelihood is the probability distribution that is more likely to have produced the data in your sample.
 For instance, you know that your sample comes from a normal distribution, but you don't know the mean, standard devaition, skeweness, and curtosis of the function.
 A maximum likelihood estimatino (MLE) would use the data in the sample to estimate the mean, standard deviation, skewness, and kurtosis of the normal distribion more likely to produce your sample.